GRCDEV/ArduSim/help/deployment.md

 1. Change the regulatory region to yours with the *Raspberry Pi Configuration*  tool, on the tab *Localisation*, option *set wifi region*, and then restart the device.
 You must inquire if your country allows to stablish an Ad-hoc network in the 5 GHz band with these commands:

-        iw reg get
+        iw reg get (shows current limitations)
-        iw dev wlan1 info
+        iwlist wlan1 channel (shows allowed frequencies)

     One or both commands will show your limitations on different frequency ranges.
 You are not allowed to do an Ad-hoc network on a specific frequency if a text like *"no-IBSS"* appears.
 In that case, you should try on the 2.4 GHz band.

 2. Network configuration.
-Our setup is done in the 5.18 GHz frequency (channel 36), and the wireless adapter identifier was wlan1, so edit wlan1 configuration the file */etc/network/interfaces*:
+Our setup is done in the 5.18 GHz frequency (channel 36), and the wireless adapter identifier was wlan1, so edit wlan1 configuration in the file */etc/network/interfaces* and leave others adapters untoched:

-        auto wlan0
+        auto wlan1
         iface wlan1 inet static
         address 192.168.1.2
         netmask 255.255.255.0
+        wireless-mode ad-hoc
         wireless-channel 36
         wireless-essid NETWORK_NAME
-        wireless-mode ad-hoc

     We use a static network address named *NETWORK_NAME*.
 You have to change the network address for each multicopter used in the group/swarm.